-Build a Web Page Monitor with Google Docs using ImportXML - Digital Inspiration
+Build a Web Page Monitor with Google Sheets using ImportXML

 Monitor HTML Web Pages with Google Docs

 Problem: Let’s say you are looking for some discount deals on iPod Nano.
-An option here is that you open Google Products page and search for iPod Nano.
+An option here is that you open the the Google Shopping page and search for iPod.
 If you don’t find the right price, repeat the same cycle next day.
 This may sound easy but imagine doing this for ten other products on five different shopping sites.
 Tedious, right?

 Solution: What we can do here is build a simple spreadsheet in Google Docs that will monitor prices across all these search pages and will present them in a table so you don’t just track prices but also compare them at the same time.

 To get started, you need access to Google Docs and some basic knowledge of XPath.
 Don’t let this scare you - XPath is a simple way to access information contained inside HTML web pages.
-For instance, if you want to know about all URLs that are mentioned on any web page, the XPath expression would be //a[@href].
-Some more examples:
+For instance, if you want to know about all URLs that are mentioned on any web page, the XPath expression would be

 //strong means all the items in the web page with strong html tags